locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/class_constructors.md

 Rust does not have constructors and therefore no implicit conversion.

 The only form of implicit coercion it has is if for mutable references and certain kinds of raw pointers.
+Explicit coercion of numbers is possible for numeric types with the `as` keyword.
+Types that want to convert into or from another type must implement the `Into<Foo>` or the `From<Bar>` traits respectively.